Minox A →

 Subminiature espionage camera

-The Minox Riga is the first and the smallest
+The Riga is the first and the smallest

 subminiature camera ever sold

 commercially by Minox.
-It dates back to WWII and was in
+It dates back to before World War II

-production from 1938 to 1943.
-With a casing made of stainless
+and was in production from 1938 to 1943.
+With a body made of stainless

-The image on the right shows a typical Minox Riga, fully extended and ready
+The image on the right shows a typical Minox Riga, which can easily be

 speed dial (1/2 to 1/1000th second) and the viewfinder with parallax correction.

-As the body is made of stainless steel, the camera is very robust but weights
+As the camera body is made of stainless steel, the Riga is not only

 The Minox Riga was designed by Walter Zapp and was built by VEF in Riga